kkschauhan/GenAIGoogle_PolicyBazaar/README.md

-# Hi I am ILA 🤖, your Interactive Live Assistant for all your policy needs at PolicyBazaar
+# Hi!
+I am ILA 🤖, your Interactive Live Assistant for all your policy needs at PolicyBazaar

 I am an AI-powered tool developed to enhance customer experience by automating common queries, streamlining the claim-filing process, and reducing errors.
 I was created in response to PolicyBazaar's challenge at Google’s Gen AI Exchange Hackathon, leveraging state-of-the-art capablities of Gemini to simplify insurance processes, improve claim accuracy, and make insurance more accessible.